 At this point, everything should be ready.
 To see the data on your goal, go to Conversions -> Overview.

 If you have any other goals or conversions you’d like to follow, you may go through these steps again.
-Note, however, that Google Analytics can track a significant number of important actions, typically up to 20 goals for older Universal Analytics properties or up to 30 conversions for modern Google Analytics 4 properties.
+Note, however, that Google Analytics 4 can track a significant number of important actions, typically up to 30 conversions for a single property.
 For most stores, these goals/conversions include lead form submissions, email list sign ups, registrations, and purchase completions.

 Well, that’s all for today.
 To learn about more sophisticated ways of conversion tracking in Google Analytics, check out official documentation.